LapinRobin/imkg/README.md

 ## How to use

-If you'd like to run the code for this project, follow these steps:
+If you'd like to run the code for this project **OFFLINE**, follow these steps:

 1. Make sure you have Docker installed.